|National motto: ...|

 The main religions are (listedby the approximate number of adherents):

-- Baltic paganism, followed by the majority of ethnic Lithuanians.
+- Baltic paganism, formerly followed by the majority of ethnic Lithuanians, now a minority faith rapidly losing ground to atheism.

-- Roman Catholicism, followed by most Veneds as well as many Lithuanians in Palenkė.
+- Roman Catholicism, followed by most Veneds as well as many Lithuanians, especially those in Palenkė.

-- Greek Catholic Church, followed mostly by Belarussians and Ukrainians, but some Veneds and Lithuanians as well.
+- Greek Catholic Church, followed mostly by the Rutuenians, but also by some Venedicized and Lithuanianized Slavs as well.

-- Russian Orthodox Church, followed by some Belarussians and Ukrainians.
+- Russian Orthodox Church, followed by most of the country's remaining Russian minority and some Belarussians and Ukrainians.

-- Judaism, followed by the majority of Jews.
+- Rabbinical, followed by the majority of Jews.

 - Lutheranism, followed by German communities as well as some Lithuanians from lands formerly belonging to Holy Roman Empire (primarilly Klaipėda)